Rome-Floyd Humane Society event spays and neuters up to 130 cats in 2 days

 As the sounds of apprehensive mewing echoed throughout the legion hall, Griffin said there’s a common misconception female cats need to wait until after their first heat cycle or be at least six months old to be spayed.

-"The cat can be as young as two months as long as it's at least two pounds," Griffin said.
-"The cat is actually healthier if they have their surgery before their first heat.
-They have much less chance of mammary gland cancer and pyometra -- or inflammation of the uterus."
+“The cat can be as young as 2 months as long as it’s at least 2 pounds,” Griffin said.
+“The cat is actually healthier if they have their surgery before their first heat.
+They have much less chance of mammary gland cancer and pyometra — or inflammation of the uterus.”

 “It only takes one cat of each sex to begin the multiplying and produce 30 more cats within a year,” she said.
 “When it’s warm like this, if the cats aren’t in heat, they’re probably already pregnant.”

-Cats can become pregnant as young as three months old, according to Dr. Robyn O'Kane of My Kids Have Paws mobile veterinary clinic, based in Dalton.
+Cats can become pregnant as young as 3 months old, according to Dr. Robyn O’Kane of My Kids Have Paws mobile veterinary clinic, based in Dalton.

 O’Kane expected to be performing nearly 130 surgeries by the end of Wednesday inside her mobile van parked outside the legion.